chrokh/toow-old/chapters/basic-access-modifiers.md

 %- Principle: The state space of a type should equal the state space of whatever domain concept it is modeling.
 %- Modifiers for variables, methods and classes
 %- UML Class diagrams
+%- Convention of uppercase first letter when public and lowercase when private.

 % ALSO: MODIFIERS FOR CLASSES.